How to Choose the Right Colors for Effective Email Marketing

 Check out the diagram below for examples of good and bad contrast examples.
 Try squinting your eyes a bit and see how difficult it is to read the bad contrast examples:

 What are the WCAG color contrast guidelines?

 WCAG’s Level AA standards specify that your email colors should have a contrast of at least 4.5:1 for standard-sized text.
 For text larger than 23px or bold text larger than 18px, the contrast ratio can be 3:1.

 If your team needs to meet level AAA guidelines, you must use a contrast ratio of at least 7:1 for normal text and 4.5:1 for large text.

-If a subscriber cannot see blue, will he or she be able to figure out where the links are in your email?
+If a subscriber cannot see blue, will they be able to figure out where the links are in your email?

 When designing and developing your email, remember that color shouldn’t be the only defining characteristic for a link.
-Try to use underlines, bold typeface, symbols (>), or buttons to indicate a clickable section of the email.
+Use underlines, bold typeface, symbols (>), or buttons to indicate clickable text.

 Imagine that you’ve coded a beautiful email with brand colors only to find the email client completely reversed your color choices to show the opposite hue.

 That’s what can happen when emails are opened in dark mode with certain mailbox providers.
 They will invert colors.
 This doesn’t happen with graphics so much as with the hex colors coded into the background and fonts of your email.

 However, if you designed an email for a white background, will your images and graphics still look good on a dark background?
 Will your text still be readable?